Category Archives: Art

 This didn’t happen in the comics of my day except as teasers.

 Another fun aspect of the comics that the movies have dismissed was the love triangle of Clark, Superman, and Lois.
 Or, if you like, of Superman, Supergirl, and Lois.
-In the comic books of my era, it was clear that Lois is attracted to Superman but feels nothing but feminist revulsion for Clark.
+In the comic books of my era, it was clear that Lois is attracted to Superman but feels nothing for Clark, or feminist revulsion.
 Meanwhile, in the comics, Superman clearly felt no attraction for Lois, not in his guise as Superman nor as Clark Kent.
 There is a sort of paternal affection, but nothing more.
-Humorously, this paternalism attracts Lois when it comes from Superman, and repeals her when it’s from Clark, the sexist schlump.
-There’s probably something Freudian there, and it makes perfect sense in context too: You, the reader, know that Lois is of a different species.
+Humorously, this paternalism attracts Lois when it comes from Superman, and repeals her when it’s from Clark, the schlump.
+There’s probably something Freudian there, and it makes perfect sense in context too: You, the reader, know that Lois and Clark are different species.
 Clark/ superman would just as soon fall for her as for an orangoutang or a rare potted plant.
 It’s funny and comforting that he cares nothing for her physically in the comics since she’s such a weaker species that, if they were to mate, the Super Sperm would probably cut Lois in half, or impregnate the entire city.
 It’s funny because Lois is entirely oblivious to how hopeless her case is and this causes narrative tension.
 All this tension is removed in the current movies and comics: Lois and Clark, as it were, are a sexual pair, and there is no super sperm disaster.

 Bizarro Superman is hated on earth for no reason, just as normal superman is loved for no reason.
 There is a morality lesson here.